ranger163/kotlin-multiplatform-template/README.md

 ## Hooray :partying_face:

-Now you are ready to fly :airplane:, this project was configured and build with :heart: by [Ahmed Nassar](https://github.com/ranger163), for any questions or enquiries please don't hesitate to contact me :eyes:.
+Now you are ready to fly :airplane:, this project was configured, built and made with :heart: by [Ahmed Nassar](https://github.com/ranger163), for any questions or enquiries please don't hesitate to contact me :eyes:.

 Happy coding journey :computer:.